Mahmoud-8/Pleased-To-Meet-You-Web-Page/README.md

 ---

 Thank you for checking out the "Pleased To Meet You" web page!
-For any inquiries or feedback, feel free to reach out to Mahmoud using the provided contact information.
+For any inquiries or feedback, feel free to reach me out using the provided contact information.

-*Note: The web page uses Bootstrap and various font libraries for styling.
-Make sure to include the necessary dependencies for the page to display correctly.*